paulscrugham/higharc/README.md

 Simply open the `home.html` file in the project directory

+## Tests

+Test JSON graphs are located in the tests/ directory

 ## Files

 `script.js` contains the code to draw the graph SVG